 Step by Step instructions

-If you’ve ever made my spiked apple cider slushie then you already know how to make apple cider slushies and this frozen cranberry apple cider mimosa recipe will be a no brainer for you.
-If not, no worries it’s as easy as freezing apple cider and topping with a pour of champagne.
+Like my spiked apple cider slushie this recipe is as easy as freezing apple cider and topping with a pour of champagne.

 - When ready to serve chill champagne and champagne flutes or coupe glasses.